Make the Money Math Math

 Questions

 • No. The calculator does the math.
 You just need to be willing to look at what it shows you.
-And I'll be there to help you understand it.
+The audio lessons walk you through every step.

 • Perfect.
-That's exactly what this intensive helps you see.
+That's exactly what this experience helps you see.
 Knowing what's actually in the way is the whole point.

 • No. This is about clearing the fog so you can see what's actually possible and make real decisions about your creative life.